-For all Direct Subsidized and Unsubsidized loans that were disbursed between the dates of July the 1st of 2018-19 the interest rates for Undergrads is 5.05% and for those Graduates and professionals there are not Subsidized loans but Unsubsidized loans are having interest rates of about 6.6%.
+For all Direct Subsidized and Unsubsidized loans that were disbursed between the dates of July the 1st of 2018-19 the interest rates for Undergrads are 5.05%, and for those Graduates and professionals there are not Subsidized loans.
+Still, Unsubsidized loans are having interest rates of about 6.6%.

 These are all fixed rates as they are given out by the federal government.